-The general purpose of this report is to study how the electronic communications sector is influenced by other sectors, in particular by content1 (section 2) and devices2 (section 3).
+The general purpose of this report is to provide a snapshot of how the electronic communications sector is influenced by other sectors, in particular by content1 (section 2) and devices2 (section 3) and provide some thoughts on the potential implications of this influence.

-Electronic communication services (ECS3) can enable end-users to access content; therefore content (e.g. audio-visual services) and ECS can be complementary goods.
+Electronic communications services (ECS3) can enable end-users to access content; therefore content (e.g. audio-visual services) and ECS can be complementary goods.
 In the context of this report, content that is valued enough by end-users to make a sizeable share of them switch ECS provider (such as, but not restricted to, certain sports events and blockbuster films and TV series) is qualified as "premium content"4.